costoffreedom/costoffreedom-book/book/epilogue/the-cost-of-future-tense.md

 # The Cost of Future Tense

-<p>The freest person I've met perceived hosts on foreign networks in
+<p>The freest person I’ve met perceived hosts on foreign networks in
 cryptic idioms like the forest of his childhood: each stone, each bird, each shadow had no secret for her.</p>